 where $U(x) = u(x,\frac 1{2})$.
 It is called {\bf discretely self-similar} (DSS) if $u=u^{(\la)}$ for one particular $\la>1$.
 To get self-similar solutions $u(x,t)$ we usually assume the initial data $a(x)$ is also self-similar, i.e.,

 In view of the above, it is natural to look for solutions satisfying

 where $C_*$ is some norm of the initial data $a$.
 By $L^{q,r}$, $1\le q,r\le \I$, we denote the Lorentz spaces.
-In such classes, with sufficiently small $C_*$, the unique existence of mild solutions -- solutions of the integral equation version of \eqref{NS1}--\eqref{NS2} via contraction mapping argument, -- has been obtained by Giga-Miyakawa \cite{GM} and refined by Cannone-Meyer-Planchon \cite{CMP, CP}.
-In the content of the half space (and smooth exterior domains), it follows from Yamazaki \cite{Yamazaki}.
+In such classes, with sufficiently small $C_*$, the unique existence of mild solutions -- solutions of the integral equation version of \eqref{NS1}--\eqref{NS2} via contraction mapping argument, -- has been obtained by Giga-Miyakawa \cite{GM} and refined by { Kato \cite{Kato},} Cannone-Meyer-Planchon \cite{CMP, CP}, { and Barraza \cite{Barraza}.} It is also obtained in the broader class BMO$^{-1}$ in Koch-Tataru \cite{Koch-Tataru}.
+In the { context} of the half space (and smooth exterior domains), it follows from Yamazaki \cite{Yamazaki}.
 As a consequence, if $a(x)$ is SS or DSS with small norm $C_*$ and $u(x,t)$ is a corresponding solution satisfying \eqref{eq1.8} with small $C(C_*)$, the uniqueness property ensures that $u(x,t)$ is also SS or DSS, because $u^{(\la)}$ is another solution with the~same bound and same initial data $a^{(\la)}=a$.
 For large $C_*$, mild solutions still make sense but there is no existence theory since perturbative methods like the contraction mapping no longer work.